Raurimu Spiral: Construction

-Although spirals are relatively common in the Alps, particularly in Switzerland, they generally involve extensive tunnelling inside mountainsides.
+Although sometimes spirals are relatively common in the Alps, particularly in Switzerland, they generally involve extensive tunnelling inside mountainsides.
 A masterly feature of Holmes' layout is the way in which it uses natural land contours so that no viaducts are needed, and only two short tunnels.

+Folklore

-Legend has it that a locomotive engineer once put on the emergency brakes of his train in the night upon mistaking the light of his Guard's Van on a nearby part of the spiral as the rear of a different train directly ahead of him.
+Legend has it that a locomotive engineer once engaged the emergency brakes of his train upon mistaking the light of his own guard's van on a nearby part of the spiral for the rear of a different train directly ahead of him.